 Extended Seasons: For all hunting methods combined, the combined length of the extended season, regular season, and any special or experimental seasons must not exceed 107 days for any species or group of species in a geographical area.
-Each extended season may be divided into a maximum of 3 segments.
+Each extended season may be split into 3 segments.